 A lack of awareness, not about autism, but about Spina Bifida.

-featured on this great new site called The Mighty.
-So I was on their site today and I saw a post called "Maybe I Caused My Son’s Birth Defect, Maybe I Didn’t.
-Here’s Why It Doesn’t Matter."
+I stumbled across this article “Maybe I Caused My Son’s Birth Defect, Maybe I Didn’t.
+Here’s Why It Doesn’t Matter.”

 Catchy title.
 So I click on it and I read: